jruels/fun-istio/labs/07-istio1/index.md

 A release brings live traffic to a deployment but may require signoff from “the business stakeholders”.
 Ideally, bringing traffic to a deployment can be done in a controlled manner to reduce risk.
 For example, we may want to bring internal-user traffic to the deployment first.
 Or we may want to bring a small fraction, say 1%, of traffic to the deployment.
 If any of these release rollout strategies (internal, non-paying, 1% traffic, etc) exhibit undesirable behavior (thus the need for strong observability) then we can rollback.

 ### Dark traffic
-One strategy we can use to reduce risk for our releases, before we even expose to any type of user, is to shadow traffic live traffic to our deployment.
+One strategy we can use to reduce risk for our releases, before we even expose to any type of user, is to shadow live traffic to our deployment.
 With traffic shadowing, we can take a fraction of traffic and route it to our new deployment and observe how it behaves.
 We can do things like test for errors, exceptions, performance, and result parity.
-With Istio, we can do this kind of traffic control by Mirroring traffic from one service to another.
+With Istio, we can do this kind of traffic control by mirroring traffic from one service to another.
 Let’s take a look at an example.

 In this task, you will first force all traffic to v1 of a test service.
 Then, you will apply a rule to mirror a portion of traffic to v2.